BWeng20/javaFSM/src/main/java/com/bw/fsm/expressionEngine/README.md

   myVar ?= [1,2,3,4]
 ```

-SCXML aldo requires that system variables are read-only.
-To support this, the Datamodel has a "readonly" flag in each
+SCXML also requires that system variables are read-only.
+To support this, the Datamodel has a "readonly" flag for each
 data-element.
-Assignments to a read-only marked data will fail. <br/>
+Assignments to a read-only marked data-element will fail. <br/>
 There is currently no way to set this flag from the expression language.

 #### Conditional (ternary) operator